Community Health Workers and Return on Investment (ROI)

 Cancer Prevention and the ROI of CHW Programs

 ROI analysis on Cada Paso del Camino (Every Step of the Way), MHP Salud’s cancer prevention program, revealed that the program was extremely cost-effective, with a return of $3.16 for every $1 spent on the program.
-This is a sizeable return on investment and has important implications for using the CHW model to improve access to cancer services.
+This is a sizeable return on investment and has important implications for the implementation of CHW programs to improve access to cancer services.

 Program participants were positively impacted by the CHW-led program, as it addressed common barriers to receiving preventive cancer services.
 ROI results demonstrated that there was also significant economic benefit associated with the CHW-led program.